 EU lawmakers look favorably upon digitization in finance

-The main and most recent legislative interventions affecting finance professionals’ activities demonstrate the EU’ positive attitude towards innovative technology.
+The main and most recent legislative interventions affecting finance professionals’ activities demonstrate the EU’s positive attitude towards innovative technology.
 Such regulatory news focused on four primary areas:

 Creating a better integrated internal market for electronic payments: